YarnSpinnerTool/YSDocs/docs/yarn-spinner-for-unity/unity-add-ons/speech-bubbles/speech-bubble-examples.md

 # Speech Bubble Examples

-Speech Bubbles for Yarn Spinner ships with two example scenes, showcasing the flexibiltiy of the Speech Bubbles.
+Speech Bubbles for Yarn Spinner ships with two example scenes, showcasing the flexibility of the Speech Bubbles.

 ### 2D Sidescroller